 This week, we lost one of the most influential filmmakers who ever lived: George A. Romero.
 Not only did he invent the zombie sub-genre as we know it today, starting with his landmark 1968 feature debut, Night of the Living Dead, but he was a general inspiration to horror and indie filmmakers for decades.
 Beloved by millions, he was also accessible and helpful to fans and aspiring artists alike, and so it’s actually surprising we haven’t already devoted a Filmmaking Tips column to him.
-Well, here we are, in tribute, with a super-size edition highlighting nine lessons from the master.
+Well, here we are, in tribute, with a super-sized edition highlighting nine lessons from the master.

-Of course the man who made one of the most classic indie films of all time (again, Night of the Living Dead) would be the type to just say go do it.
+Of course, the man who made one of the most classic indie films of all time (again, Night of the Living Dead) would be the type to just say go do it.
 But it’s the way he says it that makes him stand out.
 Here’s one way from a 2005 Crazed Fanboy interview:

 “These days it’s a lot easier to go and make a movie.
 So my best advice for people today is go out and do something.
 Shoot it.
 Shoot something, get something on film, express yourself.
 And express if you have a voice, or a style, or try your best to get it out there so that you can walk into the room and not have to talk, but say, “Look, here’s what I did.”
 It’s like Sondheim’s Finishing the Hat.
 “Look, I’ve made a hat where there was never a hat!”
 I think that’s the best thing to do.
 That part of it’s a lot easier.
 It’s much harder today to get distributed…